A Ship to (Old) England Came

 Also from the singing of Walter Pardon, this fine Napoleonic-period song shows an unexpectedly humanitarian attitude towards the young cabin boy.
 As far as I know, Walter Pardon is the only informant of this unusual air and text.

 And Martin Carthy sang A Ship to Old England Came on his album Waiting for Angels.
-He commented in the album's sleeve notes:
+He noted:

 Walter Pardon was a family friend and his truly vast repertoire is a real treasure house.
 His passion for his songs, that is to say what he considered to be their historical significance and what they meant to him personally, stood in the starkest possible contrast to his utterly understated approach to their singing.
 I relish the memory of the langour in his voice as he sings A Ship to Old England Came, one of those encounter-with-them-treacherous-French-seadogs songs which seem to abound in the general repertoire.
 And one of those archaic tunes which still sets my pulse going barmy.